 The “pump” is two sacks, one inside of the other.
-Air is pumped in between the two and since the outer one can’t expand much, the inner one collapses, forcing the blood out.
+Air is pumped in between the two, and since the outer one can’t expand much, the inner one collapses, forcing the blood out.
 A ball valve would be mounted in each of the two connections.
 The place where sutures tied the valve in place can be seen as ridges in the last 1/4″ of the connection.
 The white spot in the center is a repair job made of RTV Silicone.
 The “heart” was made from Dacron fabric embedded into Silicone by Dow Corning.
 During my time, we made them by hand.
 One of my jobs was making the woods metal molds upon which the Silicone fabric was laid.

 We replaced a natural heart in one, sometimes two, animals per week.
 This heart was used in 1963 to replace the heart of a dog.
-The dog survived only about 24 hours.
-Dogs were unsuitable and abandoned as test subjects.
+Dogs survived only about 24 hours.
+The doctors decided that dogs were unsuitable and abandoned as test subjects.
 Since pigs were very close to humans, we tried to use pigs.
 That failed due to the difficulty with general anesthesia.
 The pigs would die before the anesthesia would take effect.
 Then we used calves for longer survival time.

 Recently a national advertising campaign by Pfizer for the drug Lipitor shows Dr. Jarvik as the inventor of the artificial heart.
 The ad implies that Dr. Jarvik is the sole inventor of the concept.
 It is not true at all.
 He would have to stand in a long line for that one.
 Dr. Kolff was the first to implant a completely artificial heart in an animal.
 Many other laboratories were working on a variety of blood pumping devices.
 When Dr. Kolff retired, the lab was taken over by Dr. Jarvik.
-He carried on with the research and it progressed.
+He carried on with the research, and it progressed.
 He developed a mass production method of making hearts.
 He also got the government approval for testing in humans.
 That was long after my tenure at the Cleveland Clinic.
-Pfizer has some wonderful products and they do not need to “cheapen” their image by making misleading claims.
+Pfizer has some wonderful products, and they do not need to “cheapen” their image by making misleading claims.